That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 The oldest unopened bottle of wine was found in a Roman tomb that is over 1,650 years old.

 Nobody knows how the Academy Awards came to be referred to as the Oscars.
-The earliest mention was 1932, and was made official in 1939.
+The earliest mention was in 1932 and was made official in 1939.

 Owners of personalized license plates in Uganda are facing a tax increase of over 300%, which will raise the tax from $1,498 to $5,992.